CCMMMA/wacommplusplus/examples/ADMIRE-WP7-webinar-demo.md

 ...
 ```

-4) Then each hour of run can be divided into three sections.
-The last one save output NetCDF files and load the next input file:
+4) The last one save output NetCDF files and load the next input file:
 ```bash
 ...